ahimsarijalu/ahimsarijalu/README.md

 ## Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I'm Tsany Rijalu Ahimsa
 I'm currently a third-year undergraduate student majoring in Computer Science from Brawijaya University.
-I'm interested in Frontend of Web Development and UI/UX.
+I'm interested in Frontend Development.
 Recently, I have been more interested in Mobile Development such as Native Android and Multi-Platform Framework like Flutter.

 ### You can find me on
 <p align="left">